-The OSTT (Objective Strategy Tactics Tasks) framework is an architecture for those who are doing the basic things correctly with their finances, but would like to speed up the process of reaching financial independence.
-You’d like to quit your day job and do something that matters to you.
-But you aren’t sure how to do that because you’ve always worked for someone else, you have a good income that would be hard to walk away from, and you aren’t sure what to do next.
+The OSTT (Objective Strategy Tactics Tasks) framework is an architecture for those who are doing the basic things correctly with their finances, but would like to speed up the process of reaching financial freedom – Learn about the 5 Stages of Financial Freedom here.
+You'd like to quit your day job and do something that matters to you.
+But you aren't sure how, because you've always worked for someone else.
+Maybe you have a good income that supports your lifestyle, and you aren't sure what to do next.

 This framework works in conjunction with the SBL (Stop Being Lazy) Framework, and the YNGGRWJADJ (You're Not Gonna Get Rich With Just a Day Job) Framework.
 To which you reply, “I don't wanna get rich, I just wanna be able to tell my corporate overlords to F off.”

 And that, my friends, is the goal of this method.
 You accumulate the amount you need to live YOUR best life, and you do it in such a way that your income doesn't completely disappear the moment you quit your day job.
 Don't rely on investment returns as your only source of income outside of your day job.
 We all know how that could turn out.

 The OSTT Framework is a step by step process that will help you build your own advanced personal finance strategy.

 Before you can make a plan, you need to know 1) What your best life looks like, 2) how much its going to cost you, and 3) a target date to quit your day job.
 Yes, actually set a date!
 Its a bold move, but effective.
 Figure those three things out, and you'll have step 1 complete.
 Read a more detailed explanation of how to write your own personal wealth mission statement.

 Step 2 – Strategy